Unified Error Correction Code Transformer with Low Complexity: Proposed Unified Error Correction Code Transformer

 \subsection{Shared Unified Attention}

 The vanilla self-attention mechanism in Transformer architectures establishes dense correlations among all input features within a sequence, resulting in a computational complexity of $\mathcal{O}(N^2 \cdot d_k + N \cdot d_k^2)$, where $N$ is the sequence length and $d_k$ is the embedding dimension.
 This approach, while effective for capturing long-range dependencies, is computationally intensive and overlooks the intrinsic relationships across different samples, particularly in channel decoding tasks involving diverse linear block codes.
-Moreover, prior studies~\cite{transformer_long_seq} suggest that the input to the softmax function in self-attention is probabilistically sparse, with only a few weights dominating the attention distribution.
+Moreover, prior studies suggest that the input to the softmax function in self-attention is probabilistically sparse, with only a few weights dominating the attention distribution~\cite{transformer_long_seq}.
 This sparsity implies that a low-rank approximation could effectively capture the dominant correlations, reducing redundancy without compromising performance.

-To investigate this hypothesis, we trained an ECCT model~\cite{ecct_2022} with parameters $L=6$ (number of Transformer encoder layers), $H=8$, $d_k=\text{max}(2n-k)=182$, and $d_f=2912$ on a diverse set of linear block codes, including Polar(32,16), Polar(64,32), Polar(128,86), LDPC(49,24), LDPC(121,60), LDPC(121,80), BCH(31,16), BCH(63,36), and BCH(127,120).
+To investigate this hypothesis, we trained an ECCT model~\cite{ecct_2022} with parameters $L=6$ (number of Transformer encoder layers), $H=8$, $d_k=\text{max}(2n-k)=182$, and $d_f=2912$ on a diverse set of linear block codes, including LDPC(49,24), LDPC(121,60), LDPC(121,80), Polar(32,16), Polar(64,32), Polar(128,86), BCH(31,16), BCH(63,36), and BCH(127,120).
 We analyzed the rank distribution of the $\textbf{\textit{Q}} \cdot \textbf{\textit{K}}^T$ matrix across 1000 batches for the six-layer Transformer encoder.
 As illustrated in Figure~\ref{fig_ecct_rank}, the rank ranges from 12 to 181, with over 90\% of values below 69, consistently indicating a low-rank structure across all layers and code types.
 This observation suggests that the high-dimensional self-attention matrix can be approximated with a lower-rank representation, offering a pathway to reduce computational overhead.